klpulliam-37/4883-SoftwareTools-Pulliam/Assignments/A06/README.md

 # NCurses

 ## What is NCurses?
-### NCurses is a clone of the original System V Release 4.0 (SVr4) curses. <br> The name Curses was used in place of "Cursor Optimization" and NCurses stands for "New Curses".
+### NCurses is a clone of the original System V Release 4.0 (SVr4) Curses. <br> The name Curses is supposd to be a pun on "Cursor Optimization" and NCurses stands for "New Curses".

 ### <p>&nbsp;</p>